Heeyeon-Kang/mvFMR/README.md

 This repository has the R-code to do the analyses and reproduce the figures and tables in Sections 5 and Section 6 of the manuscript and the supplementary material.

 All code was written in a laptop with R version 4.3.1 and run on a Linux Cluster with R version 4.1.2.
-To run the R-code, it is recommended to load the R project "FMRwithMultipleResponses.Rproj", as all paths are set relative to this directory.
+To run the <span style="color:yellow"> R-code </span> R-code, it is recommended to load the R project "FMRwithMultipleResponses.Rproj", as all paths are set relative to this directory.

 The repository consists of the following folders:

 * Data: R-code for generating or refining the data used in Section 5 and Section 6;
-  * <u>simulation_seed_number.R</u> contains the seed numbers generating the data of simulations in Section 5.
+  * "simulation_seed_number.R" contains the seed numbers generating the data of simulations in Section 5.
   * ***simulation_data.R*** contains the functions generating the dataset using in Section 5.
   * ***diabetes_diagnosis_data.R*** and ***bike_sharing_data.R*** are the R-codes of the process of refining the raw data, "diabetes_diagnosis.csv" and "bike_sharing.csv", respectively.